AxelTWC/Applied_DeepLearning_Project/README.md

 ## Baseline RAG implementation (added)

-I added a small baseline Retrieval-Augmented Generation (RAG) pipeline that uses a fixed-size chunking strategy to serve as a baseline for later adaptive chunking experiments.
+Added a small baseline Retrieval-Augmented Generation (RAG) pipeline that uses a fixed-size chunking strategy to serve as a baseline for later adaptive chunking experiments.
 The baseline is minimal and designed to be easy to run locally.